HamidurRahman1/Bash-Scripting/README.md

 echo $?
 ```

-   2. Via global variable: Arbitrary return value can be assigned to a global variable and use that after function call to
+   2. <b>Via global variable:</b> Arbitrary return value can be assigned to a global variable and use that after function call to
     extract the return value.
 ```shell
 test_return_func () {